DEFRA/ffc-helm-library/README.md

 #### Optional values

-The following values can optionally be set in the parent chart's `values.yaml` to enable a command with arguments to run within the container:
+The following values can optionally be set in the parent chart's `values.yaml` to enable a command with arguments to run within the container or change the security context:

 ```
 container:
   command: <list of strings>
   args: <list of strings>
+  readOnlyRootFilesystem: <boolean>
+  allowPrivilegeEscalation: <boolean>
 ```

 ### Container ConfigMap template